 What Is Mental Illness?

 Mental illness describes feelings, thoughts, reactions and beliefs that differ from how the majority of people experience them.
-People who have a mental illness don’t necessarily look different on the outside, and many learn to mask their symptoms, but their brains work differently behind the scenes.
-This causes some people to start abusing alcohol or drugs in the first place, and those who don’t get treated for a co-occurring disorder are often held back from recovery success.
+People who have a mental disorder don’t necessarily look different on the outside, and many learn to mask their symptoms, but their brains work differently behind the scenes.
+This causes some people to start abusing alcohol or drugs in the first place, and those who don’t get treated for a dual diagnosis or co-occurring disorder are often held back from recovery success.
+People suffering from mental illness and drug or alcohol problems need to get into a treatment program as soon as possible for a better chance in a faster recovery process.

-If you experience trauma, you’re more likely to develop a mental illness.
+If you experience trauma or have a post traumatic stress disorder (PTSD), you’re more likely to develop a mental health problem.
 This is because traumatic events are outside the realm of normality for most people in our society.
 However, the potential must be there in your genes — which is why not everyone who experiences trauma develops a mental health issue.
-These are the mental illnesses most closely associated with substance abuse:
+These are the mental disorders most closely associated with alcohol and drug abuse:

 Anxiety is best described as excessive, inappropriate fear of everyday situations and events.
-If you struggle with anxiety, abusing substances is appealing because it eases these feelings.
+If you struggle with anxiety disorders, abusing substances is appealing because it eases these feelings.
 Some common symptoms include:

 - Feeling on edge constantly